mpeeples2008/ArchNetSci/_book/06-spatial-networks.md

 The second case study in Chapter 7 of Brughmans and Peeples (2022) provides an example of how we can use spatial network methods to analyze material cultural network data.
 We use the Chaco World data here and you can download the [map data](data/map.RData), [the site attribute data](data/AD1050attr.csv), and [the ceramic frequency data](data/AD1050cer.csv) to follow along.

 The first analysis expores the degree to which similarities in ceramics (in terms of Brainerd-Robinson similarity based on wares) can be explained by spatial distance.
-To do this we simply define a ceramic similarity matrix, a Euclidean distance matrix, and the fit a model using distance to explain ceramic similarity using a general additive model (gam) approach.
-The gam function we use here is in the mgcv package.
-Note that the object "dmat" is created using the "dist" function as the data we started with are already projected site locations using UTM coordinates.
+To do this we simply define a ceramic similarity matrix, a Euclidean distance matrix, and the fit a model using distance to explain ceramic similarity using a general additive model (`gam`) approach.
+The `gam` function we use here is in the `mgcv` package.
+Note that the object `dmat` is created using the `dist` function as the data we started with are already projected site locations using UTM coordinates.

 ```r